GolgoPA/10-4-hw/README.md

 }

-# List of files to be backed up
 FileSet {
   Name = "Full Set"
   Include {
     Options {
       signature = MD5
     }
-#
-#  Put your list of files here, preceded by 'File =', one per line
-#    or include an external list with:
-#
-#    File = <file-name
-#
-#  Note: / backs up everything on the root partition.
-#    if you have other partitions such as /usr or /home

-...skipping 1 line
-#
-#  By default this is defined to point to the Bacula binary
-#    directory to give a reasonable FileSet to backup to
-#    disk storage during initial testing.
-#
     File = /usr/sbin
   }

-#
-# If you backup the root directory, the following two excluded
-#   files can be useful
-#
   Exclude {
     File = /var/lib/bacula
     File = /nonexistant/path/to/file/archive/dir